bithyve/bitcointribe/src/app/lib/developer/issue.md

 > The library com.google.android.gms:play-services-base is being requested by various other libraries at [[15.0.1,15.0.1]], but resolves to 16.0.1.
 Disable the plugin and check your dependencies tree using ./gradlew :app:dependencies.
 > add this line
 > classpath 'com.google.gms:google-services:3.2.1'

+#Cannot read property 'readerQR' of undefined
+add this lib react-native-lewin-qrcode with xcode add lib with product in lib